robvanpamel/robvanpamel.github.io/_posts/2022-10-26-ManagedIdentities.md

 User-assigned managed identities have their own lifecycle, what improves creation of resources and resource groups.
 While the lifecycle of system-assigned managed identities is attached to the resource.
 This could require multiple runs of a pipeline before a role-assignment can be done, because you can't create a role assignment for a resource which isn’t created yet.
 While with a user-assigned managed identity, the role assignments can be created before the resource are created, which makes it easier to use.

 That's it for today, thanks for reading along!
-In the next blog post I 'll explain more in detail how you can create a user-assigned identities and how to use them to access a storage account from an appservice.
+In the next blog post I 'll explain more in detail how you can create user-assigned identities and how to use them to access a storage account from an appservice.
 See you there!

 # References
 - https://learn.microsoft.com/en-us/azure/active-directory/authentication/overview-authentication